What is Aciclovir?

 Can I take Aciclovir and drink alcohol?

-Our online GPs generally do not recommend drinking alcohol while using any prescription medicine.
+Our online Doctors generally do not recommend drinking alcohol while using any prescription medicine.
 Although moderate drinking is unlikely to affect the efficacy of Aciclovir, it may exacerbate its potential side effects.
 Alcohol may also exacerbate the symptoms of herpes and reduce the function of your immune system as it fights the herpes simplex virus.

 What are the side effects of Aciclovir?

-Important Your Aciclovir tablets will come with a patient leaflet giving detailed information about the medication, its ingredients, possible side effects, and contraindications.
+Your Aciclovir tablets will come with a patient leaflet giving detailed information about the medication, its ingredients, possible side effects, and contraindications.
 Please read this leaflet carefully before you take any tablets.
 Keep the leaflet with the medication for future reference.